Nate Lowe Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.

-- The White Sox have a 4.52 team ERA that ranks 23rd among all MLB pitching staffs.
+- The White Sox's 4.54 team ERA ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to allow the fifth-most home runs in baseball (100 total, 1.4 per game).
+- White Sox pitchers combine to surrender 101 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- Cease makes the start for the White Sox, his 16th of the season.
-He is 3-3 with a 4.31 ERA and 91 strikeouts through 79 1/3 innings pitched.
+- Kopech makes the start for the White Sox, his 15th of the season.
+He is 3-5 with a 3.92 ERA and 89 strikeouts in 78 2/3 innings pitched.

-- In his most recent appearance on Friday against the Los Angeles Dodgers, the right-hander tossed 5 1/3 innings, allowing two earned runs while surrendering four hits.
+- His last appearance was on Saturday against the Seattle Mariners, when the right-hander went 4 1/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.